UPDATED AND REVISED ON FRIDAY, NOVEMBER 26, 2021:

 We are proud to be a part of the LGBTQ+ community and aquatics community in New York City, but our community building & community service is not just confined to the pool.
-In our early years after our founding in 1990, we used the One Hour Swim Fundraising Drive to raise money for teammates to pay medical bills during the height of the HIV/AIDS crisis.
+In our early years after our founding in 1990, we used the One Hour Swim Fundraising Drive to raise money for teammates to pay medical bills during the height of the HIV/AIDS crisis, and we continue to fundraise for the most vulnerable in our community every year.
 In that spirit, we have issued a statement in support of the 2020 #BlackLivesMatter protests.
 We also sent a joint open letter to the Speaker of the New York City Council and a joint open letter to all 5 New York City Borough Presidents on July 14, 2020 voicing our concerns in response to New York Magazine’s article about Peter Stein and New York City public pools, beaches and lifeguards published on June 23, 2020.
-Given that the city’s beaches have already reopened for swimming (on July 1) and the city’s outdoor pools have already reopened (on July 24), we highly encourage everyone to reach out to our elected officials (the NYC Department of Investigations, the New York City Council, the New York City Public Advocate’s Office, and the New York City Mayor’s Office) to express concern and demand a full investigation, as well as to report any municipal employees that exhibit inappropriate behavior.
+We highly encourage everyone to reach out to our elected officials (the NYC Department of Investigations, the New York City Council, the New York City Public Advocate’s Office, and the New York City Mayor’s Office) to express concern and demand a full investigation, as well as to report any municipal employees that exhibit inappropriate behavior.
 If you would like additional information about our dialogue with the city, feel free to reach out to us at: firstname.lastname@example.org.
-For more summer programming, check out our summer programming list.

 History & Background